Quaqqer/nekontrol/README.md

 ## Features

 - Automatically downloads sample input and output
-- Automatically finds local sample input and output
+- Discovers local sample input and output
-- Automatically compiles your source code and runs it with custom and sample input and output
+- Compiles your source code and runs it with local and sample input and output

 The current supported languages are: